"Chambers'" Sivan Alyra Rose Grew Up On A Rez — Now She's Changing Netflix Forever

 “But I think Chambers definitely does a good job of showing ‘Yeah, [these traditions] came from somewhere, and it’s not what you think it is,” the actress says.
 Take the scene where Tony Goldwyn’s Ben LeFevre burns himself with sage to cleanse his spirit, aping a Native American practice.
 It doesn’t work.
 “It wasn’t enough to rid him of whatever he was feeling.
 No matter how many how CDs he listens to.
 No matter how blue in face he gets.
 [The sage] wasn’t going to cleanse him of what he wanted it to cleanse him of,” Rose explains.
 “No matter how hard he believed it, because it’s not for him necessarily.”

-But, it is for people like Rose — people who created these practices and have honored them for generations.
-Or, as Rose says, “Your spirituality is so deep, and it shouldn’t be commercialized.”
+But, it is for people like Rose — people who created these practices and have honoured them for generations.
+Or, as Rose says, “Your spirituality is so deep, and it shouldn’t be commercialised.”

 Advertisement